ismalzikri/Todo-list/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Introduce

+this I learn to impelement Scss With BEM in this project and build with React + Typescript

 In the project directory, you can run: